 Resting is extra important when it comes to burgers as it helps them to retain much of the juice they'd otherwise loose due to being more well done than most beef products.
 Additionally, in the case of a burger stuffed with cheese, it allows the filling to cool down a bit so you don't burn the inside of your mouth on your first bite.

-After your burgers have had a chance to finish cooking and rest, it's finally time to eat.
+After your burgers have had a chance to finish cooking and rest, it's time to eat.
 Place them each onto a toasted bun and pile them high with whatever your favorite toppings might be.
+Add a bit of pepper jack cheese, swiss cheese or blue cheese, caramelized onions and some veggies and your meal is ready.
 Then take a bite and watch the magic as melty, delicious cheese comes pouring out.

 Stuffed burgers, despite how they might first appear, are fairly easy to make with a little practice.
-Special tools or pricey restaurant visits won't be necessary, as you've got everything you could possibly need right in your kitchen.
+You'll discover that special tools or pricey restaurant visits won't be necessary, as you've got everything you could possibly need right in your kitchen.
 As long as you know what you're doing, you can enjoy a delicious burger stuffed with whatever you like from the comfort of your own home whenever you want.

 If you liked this guide, leave a comment about it down below and share any tips you might have on grilling or stuffing burgers you might have found over the years.
 And don't forget to show this page to a friend who hasn't yet tried making a stuffed burger before.